 Many of these injury cases occur when we entrust our children to the care of a day care center, school, sports league, summer camp or some other third party.
 These entities, by accepting responsibility for care of our children, owe a duty to ensure they are properly protected and supervised.

-Our experienced child injury lawyers have successfully brought claims for:
+The experienced child injury attorneys at our Fort Lauderdale firm have successfully brought claims for:

 - School Bus Accidents